grafana/node_exporter/docs/node-observ-lib/README.md

-# Node exporter observ lib
+# Node exporter observability lib

-This jsonnet observ lib can be used to generate observ package for node exporter.
+This jsonnet observability lib can be used to generate observability package for node exporter.

 ## Import